COVID-19 worry keeping you from the doctor? Don’t stress. Use this cheat sheet instead.

 As you might have guessed, there can be serious consequences when people don’t get the healthcare they need.
-In June of this year, an editorial in Science warned that we’ll see an additional 10,000 deaths from breast and colorectal cancer due to people skipping mammograms and colonoscopies or delaying treatment.
+In June 2020, an editorial in Science warned that we’ll see an additional 10,000 deaths from breast and colorectal cancer due to people skipping mammograms and colonoscopies or delaying treatment.

 Yes, it’s important to protect yourself from coronavirus, but it’s also important to get the care you need.
 Here’s when it might be okay to delay medical care—and when it’s not.
 Plus, learn how to stay connected with your healthcare team and spot the signs of an emergency.

 If you’re in good health with no health risks, you can likely delay routine appointments like physicals, says Andrew Carroll, M.D., a family physician in Chandler, Arizona, and a member of the American Academy of Family Physicians (AAFP) Board of Directors.

 But older adults—and anyone with an underlying health condition—should carefully weigh the risks of missing appointments against the benefits of staying home.
 For example, if you have type 2 diabetes, routine eye exams are essential for catching vision problems early so they’re easier to treat.
 Other appointments you don’t want to miss include screening tests, vaccinations, and dental care.

 “The best place to start is by calling your doctor’s office,” McNellis says.
 “They can guide you on whether a telehealth visit, an in-person visit, or care at another facility is best for you.”

 Keep in mind that medical offices and hospitals are adapting to the times and are doing everything they can to keep you safe and healthy if you do have to come in.